ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 ##### 3. Install Mbed CLI

-To install Mbed CLI, run `pip install mbed-cli` from your command-line.
+To install Mbed CLI, `sudo pip install mbed-cli` from your command-line.

 You can ensure Mbed CLI installed correctly by running `mbed help`.